 Economic regulation seems to require prophetic properties of which politicians are devoid.
 The political answer to that deficiency is just to prophesy and see what happens.
 You can always blame opponents and try something different, expecting the media to fuzz up recollections of how we were told by responsible parties on the other side that this neat little idea or that one won't work.

 What works, in theory, is the language, and not just in a purely political context.
 We have Pope Francis, for example, denouncing "an economic model which is idolatrous, which needs to sacrifice human lives on the altar of money and profits."
 There is -- I started to write, "Something in the water," but that sounds needlessly dismissive.
 There is perhaps something in the air -- that dissatisfaction to which I alluded, having to do with unequal outcomes in present-day economic life.

 We can't exactly say that Bill Gates owes every American, say, $27.11, and would he please pay up?
 But a skilled political operator -- no one ever accused Hillary Clinton of political naivete -- can speak in broad, unspecific terms better calibrated to rouse indignation than to actually make anything better.
-The truth is that government attempts at overriding the marketplace's determinations of fairness and wisdom achieve mainly the gratitude of short-term, often
+The truth is that government attempts at overriding the marketplace's determinations of fairness and wisdom achieve mainly the gratitude of short-term, often very short-term, beneficiaries.

 Well!
 What a week for Hillary and the Pope to come down (splat!) on the marketplace: the week the Greeks finally had to recognize in principle and application the folly of spending other people's money until, suddenly, the money runs out.